Vibroplex Bugs

 Japanned Base Vibroplexes

 Many of the earlier Vibroplex models were offered with a "Japanned" finish where the base was covered with a thick layer of black lacquer then ornamental gold pinstripes and florets were added.
 The "Japanned" finish name came from the style that was often used to imitate the lacquer finish on old Japanese furniture.
 The Vibroplex Original, Double Lever, Model X, Blue Racer, Martin Junior, and Lightning bug all had a Japanned finish option.
 Japanned keys are quite common but finding one where the finish is in good condition and the pinstripes completely intact is another story.
-Above are pictures of 5 of these models with near perfect Japanned finishes.
+Above are pictures of all 6 of these models with near perfect Japanned finishes.

 Colored Vibroplexes